Caledonia State Park: Totem Pole Playhouse

 Totem Pole Playhouse, a summer stock theatre at Caledonia State Park, is nationally known for attracting high quality actors and for having a wide variety of theatrical performances.
 The playhouse began operation in 1950 under the direction of Karl Genus.
 At that time it was in a concrete block building about 7.5 miles north of Caledonia on the Pine Grove Road near the intersection with the Shippensburg Road before moving to a better location at Caledonia.
 That building still stands, obscured by trees that have grown in front of it.
 In the late 1950s that building was used by Duffy Mott Company in Aspers, Pennsylvania as storage.

 The Totem Pole Playhouse began to come to national prominence under the direction of William H. Putch, the husband of actress Jean Stapleton.
 She also acted in many of the playhouse's productions.
 Putch directed the playhouse for 30 years and was responsible for the production of 270 plays.
 Famous actors and actresses such as John Ritter, Sandy Dennis, Curtis Armstrong, Eric Szmanda, Granville Van Dusen, Betsy Randle, Michael Learned, Meredith Baxter, and Michael Gross have worked with the resident company of performers over the years.

+Swimming pool

+The Caledonia State Park Pool is a sloped pool, ranging from a very shallow end to a deep end.
+The pool is seasonal, open during the summer, typically starting on memorial day and closing in the fall.
+It is open from 11 AM to 7 PM.
+The typical price of admission is $7 a person, with discounts being offered to senior citizens and campers.
+It is ADA accessible.

+The pool shut down for the 2020 season due to the COVID-19 pandemic and the 2021 and 2022 season because of lifeguard shortages.